Sartorius AG: History

-In 1870, Florenz Sartorius founded the "Feinmechanische Werkstatt F. Sartorius" in Göttingen at the age of 24, after developing a new short-beam analytical balance.
-This development became internationally known, with the 3,000th balance produced in 1895.
-The mechanical workshop eventually grew into a medium-sized company.
+In 1870, Florenz Sartorius founded the Feinmechanische Werkstatt F. Sartorius in Göttingen at the age of 24, following the development of a short-beam analytical balance.
+The invention gained international recognition, and the 3,000th balance was produced in 1895.
+Over time, the mechanical workshop developed into a medium-sized company.

-In 1906 Sartorius expanded its portfolio by acquiring the companies August Becker (Göttingen) and Ludwig Tesdorpf (Stuttgart).
-Their work included microtomes as well as astronomical, geodetic, and physical instruments.
+In 1906, Sartorius expanded its product portfolio through the acquisition of August Becker (Göttingen) and Ludwig Tesdorpf (Stuttgart).
+These companies manufactured microtomes, as well as astronomical, geodetic, and physical instruments.

-Sartorius tested moon rocks collected during the Apollo 11 mission in 1969.
+In 1969, Sartorius equipment was used to test lunar samples collected during the Apollo 11 mission.